Vietnam work permit for foreigners: Step-by-step guide

 Who needs to apply for a work permit in Vietnam?

-– Those with labor contracts
+– Workers with employment contracts

 – Service providers

-– Managers, executives, experts, and technical workers
+– Managers, executive directors, experts, technical workers

 Can a Vietnam work permit be extended after two years?

-How long does the work permit application process take?
+How long does the application take?

 Feel free to contact us at HOTLINE 1900 63 63 50 for assistance with your Vietnam work permit application.